kontena/docs/using-kontena/vault.md

     certificates:
       - subject: www.example.com
         type: env
-        name: SSL_CERTS
+        name: SSL_CERT_www.example.com
 ```

-Kontena will inject the certificate from the vault into `SSL_CERTS` environment variable for the service instance container.
+Kontena will inject the certificate from the vault into the `SSL_CERT_*` environment variable for the service instance container.

 #### Renewing Let's Encrypt certificates